Skip to main content

 3. The Routing Prompt

-Instead of asking the AI to do everything, we ask it to only determine the category:
+Instead of asking the AI to do everything, we ask it only to determine the category:

 const promptRouter = `